 A financial goal allows you to advance from a reactive mindset to a proactive one.

 Whether you're an independent freelancer or someone running your own studio or agency with multiple employees, setting a financial goal for your business starts with setting your personal goals.
-Ideally the business you're running will generate enough money to support the lifestyle you desire.
+Ideally the business you're running will generate enough income to support the lifestyle you desire.
 But how much money will that take?

 Let's take some inventory of your lifestyle.
 Whether you're new to running your own business, or have been at it for years, you probably have at least a general idea of how much money you need to make each month to support your current lifestyle.

 Setting a financial business goal starts with setting your personal goals.